I want to open with a quote from Frank Pierce Jones regarding John Dewey, who was an early proponent of Alexander Technique:

 “You can’t do something you don’t know, if you keep on doing what you do know.”
 F. M. Alexander

 It's exactly the same with movement.
-You can be very clear about your desire to pick up an object while at all moments being perfect able not to pick up the object or to pick something else up instead.
+You can be very clear about your desire to pick up an object while at all moments being perfectly able not to pick up the object or to pick something else up instead.

 Here's a little game.
 Right now, gently check that you could stand up and get a glass of water.
 Don't actually do it.
 Just check that you could.
 Now that you're aware that you could, can you get a sense of what your experience was like just in the moment before you read this paragraph?